unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 * Fix invalid XAML x:Uid parsing with resource file name and prefix (#1130, #228)
 * Fixed an issue where a Two-Way binding would sometimes not update values back to source correctly
 * Adjust the behavior of `DisplayInformation.LogicalDpi` to match UWP's behavior
+* [Android] Ensure TextBox spell-check is properly enabled/disabled on all devices.

 ## Release 1.45.0
 ### Features